naelaboraya/Threads-in-java/README.md

        Total number of lines = 501295148
        Time for third function = 20.377 seconds

+We also have performed more tests with a larger amount of files and the results indicated that the Threads approach is faster.

 *For screenshots of the results please visit our wiki!
 ```